mmistakes/made-mistakes-jekyll/src/_posts/work/2017-03-30-basically-basic-jekyll-theme.md

 ## Questions?

 Having a problem getting something to work or want to know why I setup something in a certain way?
-Ping me on Twitter [@mmistakes](https://twitter.com/mmistakes) or [file a GitHub issue](https://github.com/mmistakes/jekyll-theme-basically-basic/issues).
+[File a GitHub issue](https://github.com/mmistakes/jekyll-theme-basically-basic/issues) or ping me on Twitter [@mmistakes](https://twitter.com/mmistakes) or .
 And if you make something cool with this theme feel free to let me know.

 ## License